10 DAY SUMMER SCHOOL 2019

 thinc. endeavors to establish a Summer School 2019 fund to cover (part of) the costs of the Summer School and the individual costs of traveling to/from Israel.

-FOR REGISTRATION OR MORE INFORMATION email to SS19@thinc.info
+FOR REGISTRATION AND ADDITIONAL INFORMATION email to SS19@thinc.info

 If you would want to sponsor the Summer School 2019, please, contact Pieter Hoogendoorn via email@example.com.